 Della Valle family scraps Tod's buyout after failing to reach threshold

-MILAN, Oct 26 (Reuters) - The Della Valle family said on Wednesday it would not proceed with a planned buyout of Tod's TOD.MI after failing to reach the 90% ownership threshold needed to take the luxury shoemaker private.
+MILAN, Oct 26 (Reuters) - The founding family of Italian luxury shoemaker Tod's TOD.MIsaid on Wednesday it would not proceed with a planned buyout of the company after failing to reach the 90% ownership threshold needed to take it private.

-All shares tendered in the offer would be returned to their holders, it added.
+All shares tendered in the offer would be returned to their holders, the Della Valle familysaid in a statement.

+Tod's founder and chairman Diego Della Valle and his brother Andrea, through the vehicle DeVa Finance, had offered to buy out other investors in Tod's at 40 euros a share.

+By the last day available for the offer, investors tendered Tod's shares accounting for a total of 4,134,358 shares, which would have taken the family's stake to just under 87%.

 ((agnieszka.flak@thomsonreuters.com; +39 06 8030 7754;))